bil/licorice/docs/guide/quickstart.rst

       #num_ticks: 10  # number of ticks to run for
       ...

 Run the model again and while it's running, adjust the oscilloscope to view the square wave output.
-Start by turning off channel 1 using the ``CH1 MENU`` button and adjust the horizontal scaling using the ``SEC/DIV`` knob until the division legnth shows as 50ms in the topbar.
+Start by turning off channel 1 using the ``CH1 MENU`` button and adjust the horizontal scaling using the ``SEC/DIV`` knob until the division length shows as 50ms in the topbar.
 Adjust the vertical position and scale for channel 2 until you see the full signal.
 A 1V division should be sufficient.
 If you'd like to stop running the model, you can do so by typing Control-C in the terminal.

 Setting a trigger
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^